|About | Media | Search | Contact|

 Have you ever read a novel so well-written that the characters came alive?
 This week's words are about those fictional men and women who have walked off the pages of their books and entered the dictionary.
 Perhaps it's a testament to the genius of the authors that their imaginary creations are now part of the living language.
 Let's meet five of these words, also known as eponyms, this week.

-[After Lilliput, a fictional island nation in Jonathan Swift's satirical novel Gulliver's Travels.
-Everything was diminutive in Lilliput -- its inhabitants were six inches in height.]
+After Lilliputians, people in the fictional island nation of Lilliput, in Jonathan Swift's satirical novel Gulliver's Travels.
+Everything was diminutive in Lilliput -- its inhabitants were six inches in height.

 There is a wonderful mythical law of nature that the three things we crave most in life -- happiness, freedom, and peace of mind -- are always attained by giving them to someone else. -Gen. Peyton C. March (1864-1955)